List of tallest buildings in Croatia

 This list of tallest buildings in Croatia ranks buildings in Croatia by official height.

 The tallest structure in Croatia is the 340 m chimney of the Plomin Power Station in Plomin, Istria.
 The tallest Croatian skyscraper is Dalmatia Tower in Split.
 It is 135 m tall and it was completed in 2022.
-The first skyscraper was the Loewy Building built in 1933, it has 9 floors and it is 50 m tall, it was built in Zagreb.
+The first skyscraper was the Loewy Building built in 1933, by Croatian architect Slavko Löwy.
+It has 9 floors and it is 35 m tall, it was built in Zagreb.
 One of the most popular skyscrapers in Zagreb is Neboder - Ilica 1, it was renovated in 2006 but originally was completed in 1958.

 Tallest buildings

-The following ranks existing 40 buildings over 50 m in Croatia by height.
+The following ranks existing 50 buildings over 50 m in Croatia by height.